Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Abstract

 \section{Abstract}

-In this paper we exploit two binary codes associated to a projective nodal surface (the strict code $\sK$ and, for even degree $d$, the extended code $\sK'$) to investigate the `Nodal Severi varieties' $\sF(d, \nu)$ of nodal surfaces in $\PP^3$ of degree $d$ and with $\nu$ nodes, and their incidence hierarchy, relating partial smoothings to code shortenings.
+In this research monograph we exploit two binary codes associated to a projective nodal surface (the strict code $\sK$ and, for even degree $d$, the extended code $\sK'$) to investigate the `Nodal Severi varieties' $\sF(d, \nu)$ of nodal surfaces in $\PP^3$ of degree $d$ and with $\nu$ nodes, and their incidence hierarchy, relating partial smoothings to code shortenings.

 Our first main result (the case of surfaces of degree $d \leq 3$ being elementary) solves a question which dates back over 100 years: it says that the irreducible components of $\sF(4, \nu)$ are in bijection with the isomorphism classes of their extended codes $\sK'$, that these are exactly all the 34 possible shortenings of the extended Kummer code $\sK'_{Kum}$ ($\nu \leq 16$), and that a component is in the closure of another if and only if the code of the latter is a shortening of the code of the former.